Business expertise tapped for smarter disaster aid

 During the 2010 Pakistan floods, for instance, Visa Inc., the global payments technology company, partnered with the state and United Bank Limited to get cash relief to 2 million families using a government-funded, prepaid debit card.

-Visa said programs like this can benefit rural communities by offering them access to financial services for the first time, while enabling the firm to expand its business.
+Visa said programmes like this can benefit rural communities by offering them access to financial services for the first time, while enabling the firm to expand its business.

 WIN-WIN?